MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/admin-overview/what-is-help.md

 ## Help bubbles
 Help bubbles provide on-the-spot help if you encounter potentially unfamiliar concepts or need additional information about a setting (such as user impact or effect of different values).
 If needed, bubbles also include links to additional content.

-In this example, a help bubble is used in the New Group wizard to provide detailed information about each of the group types to help the user decide which best suits their needs.
+In this example, a help bubble is used in the New Group wizard to provide detailed information about each of type of group so you can decide which one best suits your needs.
 ![Help bubble](../media/what-is-help/helpbubble.png)

 ## Links to documentation
 Links provide a quick pathway to official help content.
-Rather than interrupt their workflow by forcing them to hunt online for answers, links take you to articles based on the page you're currently using.
+Rather than interrupt your workflow by forcing you to hunt online for answers, links take you to articles based on the page you're currently using.
 You can discover more about a feature or the learn about the ramifications of a specific setting.

-In this example, as you complete a recommendation to set up sensitivity labels in their organization, the link “Show me where these labels appear” takes you to [this document](https://go.microsoft.com/fwlink/?linkid=2005245) so you can learn where the labels will appear to your users.
+In this example, as you complete a recommendation to set up sensitivity labels, the link “Show me where these labels appear” takes you to [this document](https://go.microsoft.com/fwlink/?linkid=2005245) so you can learn where the labels will appear to your users.
 ![CSH](../media/what-is-help/cshexample.png)